Philanthropy & Tikkun Olam

 Unchained became more than a support line

 The most useful official pages are the ones that show how broad Unchained's mission became.
 Its materials describe the group as focused on both direct services and systems change.
-That combination is crucial.
+That combination is the center of the work.

 A lot of advocacy groups do one or the other.
 They either help individuals survive immediate danger or campaign for legal reform.
 Reiss pushed Unchained to do both.
 The organization helps women, girls, and others escape arranged and forced marriages, but it also researches, lobbies, publishes, trains, stages public actions, and keeps pressing lawmakers.